fredericpoitevin/skopi_figures/validation/README.md

 ### Generate SAXS profile from AMO86615 experiment

 See `pr772_make_1d_profile.ipynb` notebook for some information on how the hits identified in the data of experiment AMO86615 were summed and radially averaged to make the "experimental SAXS profile".
-The actual scripts and results can be found under `pr772/`.

 ####  Get list of hits